 The CTR delta between ranks 12 and 8 is barely over a 10th of a percentage point (0.11%+).
 Contrast that with going from rank 4 to rank 3 (doubling CTR from 4.21% to 8.13%) or from rank 4 to the first position (7x increase to a 30% CTR).

 For a single keyword with an estimated 1000 monthly search volume that’s the difference between 42 clicks (ranking fourth) and 301 (ranking first).
 This is assuming every search performed gets at least one click — which isn’t the case.

-If your method of keyword clustering does not pull in SERP feature data, you can get it from most popular tools (e.g. Semrush, Ahrefs).
-Be aware that Ahrefs does not provide display whether or not a local pack gets triggered.
+If your method of keyword clustering does not pull in SERP feature data, you can get it from the most popular tools (e.g. Semrush, Ahrefs).
+Be aware that Ahrefs does not provide information on whether or not a local pack gets triggered.

 Tips for the Tactician: You can build a set of standard CTR values for different scenarios using up-to-date data from AdvancedWebRanking to create a lookup table that takes position, features, and industry into account.

 Topic difficulty isn’t the same as keyword difficulty.

 With topic difficulty, you’re evaluating the SERP from a brand perspective.